BritB8383/Brittany-Brown-s-Portfolio/index.md

 ## Introduction

 As an aspiring data analyst, I have collected my various projects to present them in this portfolio.
-I have followed Alex Freberg's Youtube series to accomplish many of these projects.
+These projects come from my experience with the Google Data Analytics Professional Certificate and from Alex Freberg's Youtube series.

 ### Excel Project